psaikido/hugle.uk/content/prose/thesium/020-conspiracy.md

 Maya leaned in toward the pyramid.
 "99 up.
 Sync.
 Initialise.
 Search."

 The pyramid sprang apart and the dots fanned out across the table.
 They all looked like they were bumping into each other.
 Doug and the Colonel sprang back.
-A disembodied voice of a young boy said "No components found.
+In their ear-pieces a disembodied voice of a young boy said "No components found.
 Reform." and they all jiggled back to the centre of the table again and built back up into the phenomenally black pyramid.

 "Flippety!" said Doug.

 Colonel Nimes looked Maya in the eye.
 "Ok, nice trick, but how can they build anything?"

 "Right, watch this.
 99 up.
 Bond hash323."
 Over perhaps twenty seconds or so they stared as the nanobots morphed into a cylindrical rod about seven inches long.
-She picked it up and wrapped on the table with it.
-A little divot remained in the wooden surface.
+She picked it up and wrapped hard on the table with it.
+A little divot was left in the wooden surface.
 She put the rod back in the box and said.
 "Privacy cone please."

 The Colonel obliged, she didn't see how, and said "This is a tiny sample.
 At larger hive masses it has a distributed AI capacity that can build anything you